 Like most automotive-related maintenance tasks, the answer to that question depends on how comfortable you are working on your own car.
 Replacing brake pads however, is a fairly simply and straightforward task, similar to changing your oil.
 If you have some basic knowledge of tools and how to work on your car, it’s not a difficult job and there are plenty of people who changes their own brake pads from the comforts of their garage.

-It does however, require the right tools, and if you’re not experienced or comfortable working on your car, you will want to consult a professional.
+It does however, require the right tools and materials, and if you’re not experienced or comfortable working on your car, find a friend who is or consult a professional.
 Keep in mind that brakes are one of the most important safety features on your car, so you don’t want to install your brake pads incorrectly.

 It’s only natural to wonder how long your new brake pads will last once you’ve installed them.
 But the answer isn’t straightforward, since again, it comes down to which types of brake pads you’re using and your driving style.
 If you’re often driving on the freeway with little to no traffic, your brake pads will experience less wear and tear than a person who is stuck in stop-and-go city traffic all day long.